Betsy-Wabuke/Hack-The-Box-Labs/README.md

 ## Repository Structure
 The repository is organized into intuitive categories, each with a specific focus:

-🧩 Challenges: Solutions for HTB challenges (e.g., Web, Crypto, Forensics), showcasing creative problem-solving.
+🧩 Challenges: Solutions for HTB challenges showcasing creative problem-solving.

 📖 Academy: Summaries and insights from HTB Academy modules on foundational and advanced cybersecurity topics.